minio/docs/source/lifecycle-management/transition-objects-to-s3.rst

        the S3 remote tier.

    * - :mc-cmd:`TIER_NAME <mc admin tier add TIER_NAME>`
      - The name to associate with the new S3 remote storage tier.
+Specify the name in all-caps, e.g. ``S3_TIER``.
 This value is required in the next step.

    * - :mc-cmd:`HOSTNAME <mc admin tier add endpoint>`
      - The URL endpoint for the S3 storage backend.